DaliaBasa/Active-Directory/ActiveDirectory.md

  Read-Only Domain Controlelr is the same as DC except that it contains a read only copy of the AD configuration of the domain in which it's located, it's mainly used to improve security (since the copy is a read-only and cannot be modified), to speed up session openings and to improve access to network resources.
 Could be used in a LOB application, it provides a more secure mechanism for deploying a domain controller in this scenario.
 It's possible to grant a non-administrative domain user the right to log on to an RODC while minimizing the security risk to the Active Directory forest.
 It is mostly common in branches with: relatively few users/ poor physical security/ relatively poor network bandwidth to a hub site/ little knowledge of IT.
 #### Global Catalog (GC)
-##### If the domain controller is configured as a global catalog, this domain controller contains a partial read-only copy of the attributes of all objects in the forest.
-What is also called PAS for Partial Attribute Set.
+##### A domain controller (DC) that contains a naming context (NC) replica (one full, the rest partial) for each domain naming context in the forest.
-Global catalos are useful for reducing access times to an AD infrastructure.
+A Global Catalog server contains basic (but incomplete) set of attributes for each forest object in each domain GCs are useful for reducing access times to an AD infrastructure.
 This is only necessary in a few cases such as:
 - An application requires the presence of global catalog.
 This is particularly the case for Microsoft Exchange and Microsoft Message Queuing (MSMQ).
 - There are more than 100 users, used to reduce the use of WAN bandwidth.
 - The logon is slow on the client workstations.